ells101/codingnotes/javaNuggets.md

 - Strings are only defined by double quotes "" , single quotes'' don't work .
 = Arrays are fixed type.
 List for when you need to add or remove elements dynamically or when you need to store elements of different types.
+- For OOP a rule of thumb would be: instance variables are private and methods should be public.